-Throughout the year, our offices have raised money, contributed time, resources and became actively involved in numerous charities each chosen by the regional offices.
+Throughout the year, our offices have raised money, contributed time and resources, and became actively involved in numerous charities each chosen by the regional offices.
 Some of the charities involved include:

-- Alzheimers Society of Ireland and Alzheimers Society (NI) (main charity partners);

-- De Paul
+- Alzheimers Society of Ireland and Alzheimers Society (NI) (main charity partners) - Time to Read - St Vincent De Paul - Athletics Ireland (Young Athletes programme)

-- Time to Read;

-- St Vincent De Paul

-- Athletics Ireland (Young Athletes programme).

-All funds raised for our main charity partners were matched by the Grant Thornton CSR Committee.
+In addition, funds raised through targeted events for our main charity partner were matched by the Grant Thornton CSR Committee.

-As a result of the COVID-19 pandemic, 2020 proved to be a very challenging year for our CSR activity due to the lockdown and social distancing restrictions in place for the majority of the year.
-This meant that getting our staff to volunteer for charity events and activities was the exception and we had to focus instead on involving our staff in various fundraising initiatives that they could undertake safely in line with the restrictions in place.
+As a result of the Covid-19 pandemic, 2021 proved to be a very challenging year for our CSR activity due to the continued lockdown and social distancing restrictions in place for various periods of the year with the CSR.
+There is no doubt that virtual fundraising fatigue set in to an extent but the CSR committee worked hard to keep staff engaged in fundraising for our charity partners.